Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.AdminUsername.md

 ## SYNOPSIS

-Use secure parameters for sensitive resource properties.
+A sensitive property set from deterministic or hardcoded values is not secure.

 ## DESCRIPTION

 Resource properties can be configured using a hardcoded value or Azure Bicep/ template expressions.
-When specifying sensitive values use _secure_ parameters such as `secureString` or `secureObject`.
+When specifying sensitive values use _secure_ parameters.
+Secure parameters use the `@secure` decorator in Bicep or the `secureString` / `secureObject` type.

 Sensitive values that use deterministic expressions such as hardcoded string literals or variables are not secure.
 These values can be read by anyone with read access to deployment history or logs.